-Over the last 20 years the Friends have successfully raised over £130,000 in support of these aims, with a number of worthwhile and interesting projects to our name.
+The Friends have successfully raised over £150,000 in support of these aims, with a number of worthwhile and interesting projects to our name.
 These include the re-leading of the chancery roof, the refurbishment of the church’s drains and gutters and the cleaning and rehanging of a number of monuments in the Church, to name but a few.

 The Friends of St Dunstan’s is a charitable trust which was set up to raise funds for the preservation and maintenance of the church building.
 The Friends is deliberately secular in nature and we would like to enable everyone, whether a regular church-goer or simply an admirer of the architecture of this medieval building, to assist in ensuring that the church survives for future generations.

 Projects supported by Friends of St Dunstan since 1995

 Total : Around £150,000

 These memorials were close to falling off the wall because the iron mounts had rusted.

 They were removed, cleaned and restored before being re-fixed with stainless steel mounts.

 This memorial was completely black and illegible.
 It has been gently cleaned although further cleaning could be undertaken in future.

 Friends assisted with the re-lettering in black and the cleaning of these memorials.